JoseCuevasBtos/Serre-l-adic-Representations/README.md

         - [ ] 3.3 Structure of Tm
         - [ ] 3.4 How to compute Frobeniuses
     - [ ] A. Killing arithmetic groups in tori
-        - [ ] A.l Arithmetic groups in tori
+        - [ ] A.1 Arithmetic groups in tori
         - [ ] A.2 Killing arithmetic subgroups
 - [ ] Chapter III.
 Locally Algebraic Abelian Representations
     - [ ] 1 The local case mi